pmigliore/pmigliore/README.md

 About Me

 I am a web and mobile developer, I spend my time doing freelance for small businesses, and develop tech solutions based on customer needs.
-Experience in JavaScript-based programming, such as ReactJS, React Native and Redux.
+Experienced in JavaScript-based programming, such as ReactJS, React Native and Redux.
 I'm committed to always learn new languages, frameworks and libraries!